Problem

 Trade-offs

 Hiding content inside tabs or collapsibles can occasionally make it harder for users to find information using the browser’s native Ctrl+F search.
-However, docmd’s integrated Search Engine indexes all content within these containers, ensuring that users can still find exactly what they need through the site’s primary search interface while enjoying a much cleaner reading experience.
+However, docmd’s integrated Search Engine indexes all content within these containers.
+This ensures users can still find exactly what they need while enjoying a cleaner reading experience.